 Sherwood was born in Leeds in the second quarter of 1880.
 His name reflects the esteem that his father Alexander held his artist brother George Sherwood in.
 He was about eight when he went to Germany and well into his twenties upon his return to England.
 Like his father, he was one of the true entrepreneurs of the family, starting his own engineering company “Sherwood Hunter Ltd”.
 Based in Penzance, Cornwall. and Washington, County Durham, he employed both his brother Franz and his brother-in-law, Roderick Chaddock-Lowndes.
 His uncle, George Sherwood Hunter the painter was also based near Penzance.

 Sherwood married Gertrude Elizabeth Gee on June 1st, 1911 at St Marylebone Parish Church, London.
 Stringer Hunter was one of his brother's witnesses.
 Gertrude was born on June 3, 1879 in North Walsham, Norfolk.
 She was the daughter of George Robert Gee, a manufacturer and coach builder, and Lucy Ann Russell of Sewells Cottages, Cats Pit Lane.
 She had a younger sister called Mildred Helen.
 Her father George died aged only 39, but her mother Lucy lived to be 94.
 A widow for fifty-three years, Lucy went to live with Sherwood and Gertrude in Penzance.
-Sherwood and Gertrude didn’t have any children.
-When his Uncle George and Aunt Constance died in 1919, Sherwood and Gertrude moved to their beloved Malthouse, left to Sherwood in his will, and lived there until Gertrude's death on March 23, 1937.
+They had no children.
+When his Uncle George Sherwood and Aunt Constance died in 1919, Sherwood moved with Gertrude to his Uncle's beloved Malthouse, left to Sherwood in his will.
+They lived there until Gertrude's death on March 23, 1937.
 Her own personal estate amounted to £3,845.
-Gertude and Lucy are both buried at the Sancreed Church Graveyard in Cornwall.
+Gertrude and Lucy are both buried at the Sancreed Church Graveyard in Cornwall.